 Toro Premium All Season Hydraulic Fluid (Available in 5-gallon pails or 55-gallon drums.
-See the Parts Catalog or your authorized Toro distributor for part numbers.)
+See parts catalog or Toro distributor for part numbers.)

 Alternate fluids: If the Toro fluid is not available, other fluids may be used provided they meet all the following material properties and industry specifications.
-Do not use synthetic fluid.
+We do not recommend the use of synthetic fluid.
 Consult with your lubricant distributor to identify a satisfactory product